CongressionalInsights/InsightsGPT/docs/USAGE_GUIDE_FOR_AI.md

 # AI_USAGE_GUIDE

-This file provides specific instructions for using the ai system with focus on LSTM modeling and its applications.
-Use this guide to explore and apply the system's features securely.
+This file provides specific instructions for using the AI system with focus on tasks and workflows for code quality and security.
+Use this guide to explore and apply the system's features accurately.

-## LSTM System Overview
+## Toolchain System Overview

-The LSTM system is integral to congressional workflow testing and automated learning tasks, including:

-- Using the Congress.gov API to fetch data on Bills.
-- Preprocessing data using design and categorical transforms.
-- Training an LSTM model to predict bill progression.
-- Automating workflows to retrain and evaluate the model, updating it when necessary.
-- Saving the model and data for interactive analysis.
+This system employs GitHub Actions workflows to streamline tasks related to code quality and security.
+This section details:

+- **Code Quality Assurance**: The workflow ensures that all pushes and pull requests automatically validate the code before merging.
+- **Security Scanning**: This is achieved using `bandit`.
+It identifies potential security risks in the code.
+- **Code Formatting**: Using `black` ensures style consistency across the repository.
+- **Test Coverage**: With `pytest-cov`, the system measures test coverage and validates functionality.

+### Workflow Execution

+1. Navigate to the **Actions** tab in the repository.
+2. Select the workflow titled **Code Quality, Security Scan, and Coverage**.
+3. Click **Run workflow** to execute it manually, or wait for it to trigger on new pushes or pull requests.

-## Step-By-Step Implementation
+## Key Features

-Following step-by-step concepts, the system can:
- 1. Collect data using the api.
- 2. Preprocess and export the data to the *data/* directory.
- 3. Setup training parameters, define the model, and validate.
- 4. Run and monitor results automatically using GitHub workflows.
- 5. Save trained models and generate visualizations for validation.
+- **Dependabot Enabled**: Automatic updates to dependencies are managed to ensure the repository stays current and secure.
+- **LSTM Model Enhancements**: Apply AI insights into tasks like preprocessing data, validating workflows, and analyzing codebase trends.